 Hospital fees.
 This may cost you $450 to $1000.
 This charge includes the theatre fee, recovery room fee, materials used, and the postsurgical garments and bandages.

 These are just rough estimates of how your breast reduction surgery would cost.
-It is still best to consult your chosen plastic surgeon so you can discuss with him your concerns regarding the procedure and its cost.
+It is still best to consult your chosen plastic surgeon so you can discuss with him in detail your concerns regarding the procedure and its price tag.